HMSufyanDev/apex-volume-01-foundations/README.md

 The final output gives the client a quotation with the discount and final price.

-This project was especially useful because it connects Python programming with something I could actually use in a freelancing/business context.
+This project was especially useful because it connects Python programming with something I could actually use in my freelancing/business context.

 ---

-# Concepts I Used Across the Week
+## Concepts I Used Across the Week

-By the end of Week 1, I had practiced:

 ```text
 Python execution

 Variables

 Type hints

 Data types

 Type conversion

 Strings

 String methods

 Indexing

 Slicing

 f-strings

 Arithmetic

 Comparisons

 Logical operators

 if / elif / else

 Truthy / falsy

 for loops

 while loops

 range()

 break

 continue

 input()

 Basic validation
 ```

 ---

-# What I Can Do Now
+## What I Can Do Now

 After Week 1, I can write small Python programs that: